pandas-dev/pandas/doc/source/development/roadmap.rst

 Long term, we want to introduce consistent missing data handling for all data types.
 This includes consistent behavior in all operations (indexing, arithmetic operations, comparisons, etc.).
-We want to eventually make the new semantics the default.
+There has been discussion of eventually making the new semantics the default.

 This has been discussed at
 `github #28095 <https://github.com/pandas-dev/pandas/issues/28095>`__ (and